Sengaku Mayeda: Life and career

-Sengaku Mayeda was born on 1 April 1931 at Nagoya, in the prefecture of Aichi, in Japan.
-He did his pre graduate studies at the College of General Education, in Tokyo and graduated with BA from the Department of Indian Philosophy and Buddhist Studies, Faculty of Letters, University of Tokyo, in 1955.
+Sengaku Mayeda was born on 1 April 1931 in Nagoya, in the prefecture of Aichi, Japan.
+He did his pre-graduate studies at the College of General Education, in Tokyo and graduated with BA from the Department of Indian Philosophy and Buddhist Studies, Faculty of Letters, University of Tokyo, in 1955.
 He continued his post graduate studies at the University of Tokyo and secured his MA from the Department of Indian Philosophy, Division of Humanities, in 1957.

-His doctoral research was at the same school at the University of Tokyo and obtained a doctorate degree in 1962.
-This was followed by a doctoral degree, Doctor of Philosophy, from the University of Pennsylvania, under Professor W. Norman Brown in Rigveda and Sanskrit, in the same year and, later, Doctor of Literature from University of Tokyo in 1973.
+He obtained a doctorate degree from the University of Tokyo in 1962.
+This was followed by another doctoral degree, Doctor of Philosophy, from the University of Pennsylvania, under Professor W. Norman Brown in Rigveda and Sanskrit, in the same year and, later, Doctor of Literature from University of Tokyo in 1973.

-In 1961, Sengaku Mayeda got the Harrison Research Fellow from University of Pennsylvania.
-A year later, he got the Faculty Research Fellowship of the American Institute of Indian Studies of University of Madras where he had the opportunity to associate with the noted philosopher, T. M. P. Mahadevan.
+In 1961, Mayeda became a Harrison Research Fellow at the University of Pennsylvania.
+A year later, he got the Faculty Research Fellowship of the American Institute of Indian Studies of University of Madras where he had the opportunity to associate with philosopher T. M. P. Mahadevan.
 The next year, he got the Alexander von Humboldt-Stiftung fellowship and worked along with Prof. Paul Hacker at the University of Münster, West Germany.

-Mayeda started his teaching career in 1964, joining the University of Pennsylvania as the Assistant Professor of Indian Philosophy.
-In 1968, he returned to Japan and to research as the Director of the Research Division of Suzuki Research Foundation in Tokyo where he worked till 1973.
-The next assignment was again at teaching, as the Assistant Professor of Indian Philosophy at University of Tokyo, and he retired as the Professor in 1991.
+Mayeda started his teaching career in 1964, joining the University of Pennsylvania as the assistant professor of Indian Philosophy.
+In 1968, he returned to Japan to become the Director of the Research Division of Suzuki Research Foundation in Tokyo where he worked till 1973.
+The next assignment was as the assistant professor of Indian Philosophy at University of Tokyo.
+He retired as Professor in 1991.

-After retirement from the Tokyo University, Mayeda was offered the post of the Professor of Indian Philosophy at Musashino Women's University.
+After retirement, Mayeda was offered the post of the Professor of Indian Philosophy at Musashino Women's University.
 Three years later, he became the Vice President and worked there till 1998.
-He continued as the Professor at the University till 2001 when he gave up on regular teaching.
+He continued as the Professor at the university till 2001 when he gave up on regular teaching.

-Sengaku Mayeda has held many important posts related to Philosophy and Indo Japanese relations.
-He has been a Director of the Indo-Japanese Association since 1983, a post he still holds.
-He was the President of the Japanese Association of Indian and Buddhist Studies for two terms, first from 1991 to 1995 and then from 1998 till 2002.
+He held many other posts related to philosophy and Indo-Japanese relations.
+He was a Director of the Indo-Japanese Association since 1983.
+He was the President of the Japanese Association of Indian and Buddhist Studies for two terms, first from 1991 to 1995 and then from 1998 to 2002.
 He was the Chairman of the Graduate School of Human and Cultural Studies at the Musashino Women's University from 1999 to 2001.
-He has also served as a member of the Steering Committee of Japan-India Friendship Year of the Japanese Ministry of Foreign Affairs.
-He also worked as a member of the Steering Committee of the Federation Internationale des Societies Philosophie during the period from 2003 to 2008.
+He also served as a member of the Steering Committee of Japan-India Friendship Year of the Japanese Ministry of Foreign Affairs.
+He also worked as a member of the Steering Committee of the Federation Internationale des Societies Philosophie from 2003 to 2008.

-Sengaku Mayeda presently holds the posts of the Executive Director of the Eastern Institute, founded by Hajime Nakamura, the Chairman of Japan-India Academic Exchange in Humanities and Social Sciences and the President of the Ashikaga Gakko, Ashikaga.
+Mayeda held the posts of the executive director of the Eastern Institute, founded by Hajime Nakamura, the Chairman of Japan-India Academic Exchange in Humanities and Social Sciences and the President of the Ashikaga Gakko, Ashikaga.

+Mayeda died on 22 August 2026, at the age of 95.